 A Veterinary Medicine degree in the UK will give students an excellent base to begin their veterinary career, equipping them with the knowledge and ability to help with the surgical treatment and care of animals.
-Transferable skills will also see graduates move into sectors such as food safety, research and pharmaceuticals.
+Transferable skills will also see graduates move into food safety, research and pharmaceuticals sectors.

-A typical Veterinary Medicine undergraduate degree lasts five years and modules generally cover anatomy and physiology, animal husbandry, microbiology, public health, parasitology and pathology.
-The first two years of the programme are classed as the foundation phase, with the third and fourth clinical and fifth professional.
+A typical Veterinary Medicine undergraduate degree lasts five years, and modules generally cover anatomy and physiology, animal husbandry, microbiology, public health, parasitology and pathology.
+The program's first two years are classed as the foundation phase, with the third and fourth clinical and fifth professional.